 A Straw Character exists in a work to represent a caricature of a position which the author wants to tear apart.
 Authors use these Strawmen because they have a position of their own to defend, and they want to make it clear who is right (namely the characters who agree with the author's opinion) and who is wrong.
-Yet sometimes — possibly at the time, possibly after some thought — the audience realizes that the Strawman made the better argument, even though his position was the "wrong" one.
+Yet sometimes — either immediately or after some thought — the audience realizes that the Strawman made the better argument, even though their position was the "wrong" one.

 A particularly persuasive Strawman can cause the audience to turn their empathy from the "heroes" and start Rooting for the Empire.
-The presence of this trope generally indicates bad writing (a good writer could make his case without needing a Strawman to demolish).
+The presence of this trope generally indicates bad writing (a good writer could make their case without needing a Strawman to demolish).
 Occasionally the Strawman's argument was as weak as intended in its native context, but Creator Provincialism or Values Dissonance cause different audiences to see its merits.
 Note that, while the straw man in question can be- and often is- a Designated Villain, this trope does not automatically make the straw man one, as they can still be a villainous (or merely unsavory) character overall.

 - Anime & Manga